-- Conduct risk assessments and/or inspections of any affected areas.
-Recommend preventative controls and other risk treatments to mitigate the risk. - Identify appropriate City insurance coverage to cover any damage and or injury.
-Determine if third party contract liability should respond to remedy damage or injury. - 3) Provide loss control advice and guidance of all City departments including identifying all the records that are vital to the recovery process. - Monitor and ensure recording of direct costs related to incident. - Gather claims and incident information including an estimate of the time it will take to overcome any backlog of work accumulated during the outage. - 6) Maintain a detailed log of all actions taken in the capacity of risk management and recovery. - 7) Communicate with Insurance industry partners and vendors. - 8) Participate in post-incident debriefings.
+- 1) Provide legal advice to the ECC Manager. - 2) Liaise with representatives from the Provincial/Federal Departments of Justice. - 3) Maintain a detailed log of all actions taken by the City Solicitor's Office. - 4) Provide legal advice as required. - 5) Participate in a post-emergency debriefing and provide reports as requested. - 6) Conduct risk assessments and/or inspections of any affected areas.
+Recommend preventative controls and other risk treatments to mitigate the risk. - 7) Identify appropriate City insurance coverage to cover any damage and or injury.
+Determine if third party contract liability should respond to remedy damage or injury. - 8) Provide loss control advice and guidance to all City departments. - 9) Monitor and ensure recording of direct costs related to incident. - 10)Gather claims and incident information including an estimate of the time it will take to overcome any backlog of work accumulated during the emergency. - 11) Maintain City insurance portfolio which includes fielding day to day insurance inquiries as well as the processing of the annual insurance renewal for the City(including SJSE and SJTC). - 12) Maintain detailed record(s) of all discussions, decisions or actions taken. - 13) Communicate with Insurance industry partners and vendors. - 14) Lead the City's Risk Review Committee.

-Office of the City Clerk
+Responsibilities of the Office of the City Clerk